kodecocodes/SC_NaeemShaikh/For Instructor/Alamofire-UploadingFiles/script.md

 ## Introduction

 Hey what's up everybody, this is Naeem.
-In today's screencast, I'm going to introduce you to a really popular networking library called **Alamofire**.
+In today's screencast, I'm going to introduce you to a very popular networking library called **Alamofire**.

 **Alamofire** is a Swift-based HTTP networking library for iOS, macOS, watchOS and tvOS, it is created by **Alamofire Software Foundation**.